bitnulleins/statify-widget/trunk/readme.txt

 = I changed the permalink structure =

 This changes nothing.
-The plugin takes every Statify entry and adds it together sensibly.
+The plugin takes every Statify entry and adds it together.

 = Change design (CSS) =

 Just use these CSS classes:
-* `.statify-widget-list {...}` Whole *ol*-list
+* List: `.statify-widget-list {...}`
-* `.statify-widget-element {...}` Each *li*-Element
+* List item: `.statify-widget-element {...}`
-* `..statify-widget-element span` View Counter
+* List item view counter: `.statify-widget-element span {...}`
-* `.statify-widget-link {...}` Each link of the widget
+* List item link: `.statify-widget-link {...}`

 = Change list from numeric to points =

-If you want to change the list of contents (1st, 2nd, 3rd, ...) to bullets, just add the following to the CSS:
+If you want to change the list of contents (1st, 2nd, 3rd, ...) to bullets, just add the following to your CSS:

 `.statify-widget-element {
     list-style-type: circle;